thevisad/seedbox-from-scratch/README.md

 * A true multi-user enviroment built around core technologies on the server.
 * Docker container services for all user service requirements.
 * Linux Quota, to control how much space every user can use in your box.
-* Central management system to handle user install and remove functions.
+* Central Web Management system to handle user install/removal/update functionality.

 ## Core Server Software

+* Web interface for user service interaction
 * Fail2ban - to avoid apache and ssh exploits.
 Fail2ban bans IPs that show malicious signs (disabled by default)
 * Apache (SSL)
 * OpenVPN